PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Experimental Data Results

 \subsection{fMRI Dataset}

-We use data from the publicly available Autism Brain Imaging Data Exchange (ABIDE), which contains neuroimaging and phenotypic information collected from 1203 subjects, including 583 subjects with autism spectrum disorder (ASD) and 620 typically developing (TD) subjects \citep{di2014autism}.
-The ABIDE consists of 20 datasets collected at 16 international sites.
-Table \ref{tab_GICA} lists each dataset and the number of subjects in each.
-Image acquisition parameters and demographic information for each dataset are available at \url{http://fcon\_1000.projects.nitrc.org/indi/abide/}.
-For each subject, a $T_1$-weighted MPRAGE volume and one or more resting-state fMRI (rs-fMRI) sessions were collected on the same day.
+ABIDE is a publicly available resource of neuroimaging and phenotypic information from 1112 subjects consisting of 20 datasets collected at 16 sites \citep{di2014autism}.
+Fully anonymized data from 91 children collected at Kennedy Krieger Institute after the ABIDE release were also included.
+Image acquisition parameters and demographic information are available at \url{http://fcon\_1000.projects.nitrc.org/indi/abide/}.
+For each subject, a $T_1$-weighted MPRAGE volume and one or more rs-fMRI sessions were collected on the same day.
+Details of data pre-processing and quality control are provided in Supplementary Materials Appendix A, where Table 1 lists the number of subjects in each dataset.